dvrpc/crash-db/README.md

 #### Questions/Data Issues - 2023

 There are a number of discrepancies between the data dictionary and the CSVs.
 Those related to field order, extra fields, or missing fields are noted in src/pa/2023/create_data_tables.sql, in a comment above each table.
-Those about values can be found in src/pa/2023/populate_data_tables.sql, where they are first identified through constrains/custom domains and then fixed in queries.
+Those about values can be found in src/pa/alter_temp_domains.sql (which identifies the data issues) and src/pa/clean_data.sql (which cleans it).
 Further questions are below.

 For fields that can be represented as booleans, there are often values not described in the data dictionaries in data.
 'U' and '9' can be fairly confidently assumed to be null.
 However, there are some that are not so straightforward:
   - lane_closed (crash table) contains 0,1,2,9, and U; 2,9,U have been converted to nulls.
 Correct?